Web Analytics

 4. Provide a Stable Home Environment

 This is probably the most important way to support good mental health.
 Giving your teen a stable and predictable home environment will help them thrive.
-It promotes mental health awareness and it boosts emotional well-being in teenagers.
+It promotes mental health awareness, and it boosts emotional well-being in teenagers.

 A chaotic, stressful, or violent home environment will only harm teenagers.
 Teens tend to pick up on what they see.
 And they might act out the behaviors they see at home.